TCHWG/Machine-Learning/README.md

 ## Overview

 Machine Learning (ML) is the core of AIRA, responsible for analyzing and evaluating piano performance based on user-uploaded audio.
-Our ML models are designed to classify mistakes related to note accuracy, rhythm timing, and chord structures, offering users real-time, detailed feedback to improve their musical performance.
-The workflow involves analyzing user-uploaded MIDI files and comparing them to ideal references.
-Mistakes are categorized into four types:
+Machine learning model is designed to classify piano performance mistakes.
+The model analyzes user-uploaded MIDI files by comparing them to ideal reference MIDI files, identifying and categorizing mistakes into four types:
 1. Wrong Note
 2. Missing Note
 3. Extra Note